forXifLess/LinkNavigator/README.md

 <br>

 ## - License
 This library is released under the MIT license.
+See [LICENSE](https://github.com/interactord/LinkNavigator/blob/main/LICENSE.md) for details.